 |#6.||Full Pitched Coil Winding and Fractional Pitched Coil Winding|

 #1.
-Single Phase and Poly Phase Armature Winding:
+Single Phase and Poly Phase Armature Winding

 Single-phase armature windings can be either centered or distributed type.

 #2.
-Lap Winding:
+Lap Winding

-This type of winding conductor is connected in such a way that their parallel poles and lanes remain the same.
+This type of winding conductor is connected in such a way that its parallel poles and lanes remain the same.
 The last part of each armature coil can be connected to the adjacent section on the commutator.
 The number of brushes in this winding can be equal to the number of parallel lanes, and these brushes differ evenly in negative polarity windings as they are positive.

 Lap windings are mainly used in machines where high-current, low voltage is required.
 Lap windings are mainly classified into three sections which are as follows.

-- Simplex Type Lap Winding
+- Simplex Type Lap Winding.

-- Duplex Type Lap Winding
+- Duplex Type Lap Winding.

-- Triplex Type Lap Winding
+- Triplex Type Lap Winding.

 #2.1.
-Simplex Type Lap Winding:
+Simplex Type Lap Winding

 In this type of winding, the end of a coil is connected to the commutator and the beginning and end of the secondary coil can be arranged under the same pole.
 The number of parallel lanes is also equal to the number of pole windings.

 #2.2.
-Duplex Type Lap Winding:
+Duplex Type Lap Winding

 In this type of winding, the number of lanes parallel to the pole is the number of poles.
-Lap windings are used especially in high current machines.
+Lap windings are used especially in high-current machines.
 This type of winding is achieved by arranging two identical windings on the same armature as well as by adding the same number of commutator bars towards the primary winding and the number for the secondary winding.

 #2.3.
-Triplex Type Lap Winding:
+Triplex Type Lap Winding

 In this type of winding in Triplex Type Lap Winding, the windings are connected to 1/3 g of the bars of the commutator.
 Such a lap winding consists of many lanes hence it is known as Triplex Type winding.
 This winding is used especially in wide current applications.
 The main drawback of this winding is that it uses many conductors which increases the cost of its winding.

 #3.
-Wave Winding:
+Wave Winding

 This type of winding has only two parallel lanes between the positive and negative brushes.
 The end of the first armature coil is connected at some distance from the end of the second distance coil commutator segment.

 Once a round is turned the armature winding drops to the left from its starting point.
-This is why this type of winding is also known as retrograde windings.
+This is why this type of winding is also known as retrograde winding.
 As such, once the windings of the armature drop to the right on a slot then it is named progressive winding.